LeagueAkari/LeagueAkari-Config/announcement/en.md

 ## Known Issues & Release Timeline

 The latest version is v1.3.7.
-The next major version will be released **no later than December 2025**.
+The next major version will be released ~~no later than December 2025~~ by the end of 2025 (yes, it's another delay).

 - Some places incorrectly display English (e.g., "Auto-select" in chat prompts `auto-select-main.delayed-ban`).
 - The application still consumes a significant amount of CPU even when idle.
 This phenomenon cannot be reproduced on the development side, please give feedback if you have a stable reproduction case.